themagicalmammal/howtolinux/README.md

 # How to Popbuntu?
-###### This is done exclusively on Pop OS 20.10 but, this should work on every Ubuntu-based Distros.
+###### This is done exclusively on Pop OS 20.10 but, this should work on almost every Ubuntu-based Distros.
  These are the set of tweaks I use on my Pop OS.
 I have two computers one is a 7th Gen i5 lappy with SSD the other one is a 3rd Gen 6 years old desktop.
 These tweaks are added based on my experience over five months using pop on them both.

 ## 1 Installation